Neutrino quantum kinetics in three flavors: Introduction

 Recent core-collapse supernova and neutron-star-merger simulations show that muon production could take place in the source core, leading to different distributions between the $\mu$ and $\tau$ neutrino flavors~\cite{Bollig:2017lki,Loffredo:2022prq,Ng:2024zve,Pajkos:2024iml}.
 This finding, together with the fact that the angular distributions of the non-electron flavors may also develop crossings~\cite{Capozzi:2020syn} and that flavor instabilities linked to three flavor effects can largely affect the flavor outcome~\cite{Airen:2018nvp,Chakraborty:2019wxe,Capozzi:2020kge,Shalgar:2021wlj,Grohs:2022fyq,Purcell:2024bim,Xiong:2024tac}, calls for an investigation of the neutrino quantum kinetics in three flavors.
-In this paper, we do so by expanding our multi-angle and multi-energy solution of the neutrino quantum kinetic equations in two flavors~\cite{Shalgar:2024gjt}.
+In this paper, we do so by expanding our multi-angle and multi-energy solution of the neutrino quantum kinetic equations in two flavors~\cite{Shalgar:2024gjt}; however, for the first time, we do not employ any attenuation for the self-interaction term--this is crucial to assess the impact of the vacuum term on self-interaction.
 We assume identical $\nu_\mu$ and $\nu_\tau$ distributions in the absence of flavor conversion and solve the equations of motion of neutrinos in a spherically symmetric shell embedding the region of neutrino decoupling, relying on inputs from a one-dimensional core-collapse supernova model with a mass of $18.6\ M_\odot$~\cite{SNarchive}.
 Our goal is to identify differences in the $\nu_\mu$--$\nu_\tau$ sector due to flavor conversion.